 Meal prep for a full 30 days at once with over 27 easy, healthy recipes.
 David R. Burton focuses on how prepping meals in advance is the first step in building a healthier diet overall.
 In addition to general meal prep, Burton debunks weight loss myths and provides tips to aid in your weight loss journey, but even if you’re not looking to shed pounds, you’ll appreciate streamlining your routine.Buy Now

 Keto meal prep is in a league of its own, but this book aims to show you how to maximize flavor while sticking to your low-carb diet, and how to maximize time too.
 Each recipe can be at least partially prepped in advance, and you’ll see how to prep a full week’s worth of meals in one evening.
 With recipes for breakfast, lunch, snacks, and dinner (and even keto desserts), you’ll never need to wonder what to eat.Buy Now

-Whether you’re fully vegan or simply want to eat less meat in the new year, plant-based meal prep is a breeze with this cookbook, which also emphasizes gluten-free recipes.
+Whether you’re fully vegan, simply want to eat less meat, or are having trouble finding meat at the store at the moment, plant-based meal prep is a breeze with this cookbook, which also emphasizes gluten-free recipes.
 You’ll find plenty of comfort food faves made healthier with whole ingredients, meal plans that take the guesswork out of the equation, and flexible build-a-meal strategies to help you tailor everything to your taste.Buy Now

 Eating healthier (and sticking to any new habit, like meal prepping), is often easier when you enlist the help of a friend or loved one, but this meal prep cookbook for two is also handy if you simply need to cook smaller batches of food than larger families might.
 The weekly plans have fun themes like Mediterranean Staycation and Better Than Takeout, but you can also mix and match recipes as you like.Buy Now